sslover/designing-for-data-personalization/syllabus.md

 **BREAK**

 * Technical topics:
-    * Intro to Web Development, Client-Server interactions, Javascript, and tools [POSTMAN, Sublime]
+    * Intro to Web Development, Client-Server interactions, Javascript, and tools [HTML Shell, POSTMAN, Sublime, Github]
     * HTML/CSS/JS 101: a wellformed page and simple script
-    * JSON 101: rules & validation
 * Assignment Week 1:
     * Sign up to the listserv: Go [here](https://groups.google.com/forum/#!forum/designing-for-data-personalization) and click "Subscribe to this group"
     * Set up your class blog.
 Email slover@nyu.edu with the link.